El Chicozapote: History

-El Chicozapote developed during the middle and late classic period of Mesoamerica in the Usumacinta River Basin region, it was under the domain of Yaxchilan.
+El Chicozapote developed during the middle and late classic period of Mesoamerica in the Usumacinta Basin.
+It was under the domain of Yaxchilan.
 Numerous defensive walls have been found along the site, this type of structures have been commonly identified in other vassal sites of Yaxchilan, the function was to contain and resist the attacks of Piedras Negras during the constant war conflicts with Yaxchilan to dominate the Usumacinta region, showing that the site faced constant attacks and wars.

-Inside the Temple of the Four Lintels a group of carved and painted monuments were discovered showing the figure of high rank people dressed as priests performing ceremonies.
-The lintels have preserved the original ancient paint with which they were painted at the time of their creation between the years 600 and 850 AD, visible colors have been identified such as white, red, green and blue.
-El Chicozapote lintel 1 has a carved image of a ruler vassal of the king of Yaxchilan Yaxun B'alam IV under the title of sajal (a title given to a ruler subordinate to a larger capital), sitting on a mythological concept known as Witz (mountain) with the figure of a skull.
+Inside the Temple of the Four Lintels, a group of carved and painted monuments was discovered depicting high-ranking individuals dressed as priests performing ceremonies.
+The lintels have preserved the original paint used at the time of their creation, between 600 and 850.
+Visible colours have been identified, including white, red, green, and blue.
+El Chicozapote lintel 1 has a carved image of a ruler, a vassal of the king of Yaxchilan Yaxun Bʼalam IV, with the title sajal (a title given to a ruler subordinate to a larger capital), sitting on a mythological concept known as Witz (mountain) with the figure of a skull.

 El Chicozapote was discovered in June 1897 by archaeologist Teobert Maler during an archaeological expedition on the Usumacinta River, where Maler also documented the existence of nearby sites such as El Chile and Anaité.
-At the site he described and took photographs of the main structures, temples and lintels.
-The site remained unexplored until 1960 when an intense archaeological looting affected several forgotten and abandoned Maya sites along both sides of the Usumacinta River.
-At an unknown date, the lintels were removed from their original site, decades later they have been found exhibited as part of various museums and private collections.
+At the site, he described and photographed the main structures, including the temples and lintels.
+The site remained unexplored until 1960, when an intense archaeological looting affected several forgotten and abandoned Maya sites along both sides of the Usumacinta.
+At an unknown date, the lintels were removed from their original site; decades later, they were found on display in various museums and private collections.